-When its way to cold to play outside, where can you take the kids to play in St. Louis where it’s always warm and dry?
-Some place that doesn’t sell cheeseburgers and chicken nuggets?
-Here’s awesome 12 ideas!
+When it’s way too cold (or hot) to play outside, where can you take the kids to play in St. Louis where it’s always climate controlled and dry?
+Some place that, ah hem, doesn’t sell burgers or chicken sandwiches?
+Here’s 12 awesome ideas!

 Please note that not all these places are open all the time, so check before you go.
 The Creation Station has limited winter hours and Butterfly House is closed on Mondays in the winter.